Orthopedic surgeon

 University of Pittsburgh, Orthopaedic Surgery 2001

 Publications are derived from MEDLINE/PubMed and provided by UCSF Profiles, a service of the Clinical & Translational Science Institute (CTSI) at UCSF.
-Researchers can make corrections and additions by logging on to UCSF Profiles.
+Researchers can make corrections and additions to their publications by logging on to UCSF Profiles.